DCC-EX/dcc-ex.github.io/docs/exrail/examples.md

 The previous pages have only been a small taste of what is possible with
 \|EX-R\|.

-To continue to learn more about it, click the `Next`{.interpreted-text role="guilabel"} button to see some more `/exrail/tips`{.interpreted-text role="doc"}, and you can also see the `/exrail/exrail-command-reference`{.interpreted-text role="doc"} to explore the full capabilities.
+To continue to learn more about it, click the `Next` button to see some more `/exrail/tips`, and you can also see the `/exrail/exrail-command-reference` to explore the full capabilities.